kube-burner/kube-burner/README.md

 ### Metrics profile

-The metrics-profile flag points to a YAML file containing a list of the prometheus queries kube-burner will collect for each job.
+The metrics-profile flag points to a YAML or URL of a file containing a list of the prometheus queries kube-burner will collect for each job.
 As soon one of job finishes, `kube-burner` makes a range query for each query described in this file, and indexes it in the index configured by the parameter `defaultIndex`.
 We can use the parameter `indexName` in a metrics-profile file to make `kube-burner` to index the resulting metrics to a different index.
 An example of a valid metrics profile file is shown below: